sigsum/sigsum/policy-maintenance.md

 ## Procedure used to define policy

-To define a policy we need to decide on a set of witnesses, a quorum definition (defined via witness groups), and a set of logs.
+To define a policy we need to decide on the following:

+- a set of witnesses
+- a quorum definition (defined via witness groups)
+- a set of logs

 We describe this *manual process* in greater detail below.

 ### Decide a set of witnesses